microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 using ITextViewSnapshot textView = await this.Extensibility.Editor().GetActiveTextViewAsync(clientContext, cancellationToken);
 ```

-Once you have ITextViewSnapshot, you can access ...
+Once you have ITextViewSnapshot, you can access editor state.
+ITextViewSnapshot is an immutable view of editor state at a point in time, so you'll need to use the other interfaces in the Editor object model to make edits.

-## Object Model
+## Understand the Editor object model

 The Visual Studio Editor extensibility object model is composed of a few integral parts.